awsdocs/aws-cloudformation-user-guide/doc_source/using-iam-template.md

 ## AWS CloudFormation conditions<a name="using-iam-template-conditions"></a>

 In an IAM policy, you can optionally specify conditions that control when a policy is in effect\.
-For example, you can define a policy that allows IAM users to create a stack only when they specify a certain template URL\.
+For example, you can define a policy that allows users to create a stack only when they specify a certain template URL\.
 You can define AWS CloudFormation\-specific conditions and AWS\-wide conditions, such as `DateLessThan`, which specifies when a policy stops taking effect\.
 For more information and a list of AWS\-wide conditions, see Condition in [IAM policy elements reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/AccessPolicyLanguage_ElementDescriptions.html#Condition) in *IAM User Guide*\.

 **Note**
 Don't use the `aws:SourceIp` AWS\-wide condition\.
 AWS CloudFormation provisions resources by using its own IP address, not the IP address of the originating request\.
 For example, when you create a stack, AWS CloudFormation makes requests from its IP address to launch an Amazon EC2 instance or to create an Amazon S3 bucket, not from the IP address from the `CreateStack` call or the `aws cloudformation create-stack` command\.